 However, there are certain situations in which someone would need a higher SPF.
 These include people with elevated risk of skin cancer, certain genetic disorders, and some immune diseases.
 The same applies to individuals who participate in certain activities, such as skiing or hiking at high altitudes.

-What Do The Experts Recommend?
+What Do The professionals Recommend?

-Skin cancer specialists recommend using a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher for all kinds of extended exposure to the sun.
+Skin cancer physicians recommend using a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher for all kinds of extended exposure to the sun.
 Irrespective of the SPF number that the products holds, 2 tablespoons (1 ounce) of it should be applied 30 minutes before going out in the sun.
 Also, a sunscreen product should be re-applied every 2 hours and after sweating or swimming.

 Your focus should be on the best overall strategy to safeguard your skin.
 This means, you shouldn’t bank completely on high-SPF products.
 Sunscreen is just a part of the broader strategy, which also includes being in the shade as well as wearing protective clothing, UV-blocking sunglasses, and a wide-brimmed hat.